-c) Allowance for impairment of advances to related parties
+b) Allowance for impairment of advances to related parties

 Allowance for impairment of advances to related parties is maintained at a level considered adequate to provide for potentially uncollectible receivables.
 The level of allowance is based on the status of the advances to related parties, past collection experience and other factors that may affect collectibility.
-Allowance for impairment loss on advances to related parties amounted to ₱196,695,828 in 2014 and 2013 (see Note 11).
+Allowance for impairment loss on advances to related parties amounted to \$\mathbb{P}213,009,332\$ and \$\mathbb{P}196,695,828\$ in the first quarter of 2015 and 2014, respectively (see Note 10).

-d) Allowance for impairment on AFS carried at cost
+c) Allowance for impairment on AFS carried at cost